 Let’s look at this newest demographic entering the workforce and what they need in order to succeed.

-SECTION ONE: Getting to Know the Needs of Your Gen Z Brokers
+Getting to Know the Needs of Your Gen Z Brokers

-Somewhere along the line, people began to have the impression that because younger generations are so attached to their devices, they don’t have a love for learning.
-That is, in fact, false.
+Somewhere along the line, however, people began to receive the impression that because younger generations are so attached to their devices, they don’t have a love for learning.
+This is, in fact, false.
 A great way to engage and connect with the younger generation is to show them that you not only care about their future at your company but that you also care about their growth as human beings.

 Value of Single-Tasking

-Additional studies show that the attention span of this demographic can be as low as eight seconds.
-This is not a value to encourage, so you want to make an effort in the workplace to put value on focused attention over multitasking.
+Additional studies show that the attention span of this Gen Z can be as low as eight seconds.
+This is not a value to encourage, so you want to make an effort in the workplace to put a value on focused attention over multitasking.
 Teaching these values will not only help them improve as people, but they will be far more productive.

-Get Them Engaged
+Get Gen Z Engaged